Synthetic, Lab-Grown and Man-Made Diamonds…

 Gemstones that simulate diamonds, such as cubic zirconia and silicon carbide or moissanite, do not have the same properties as natural or synthetic diamonds, nor are they actually carbon crystals.
 As the same implies, they “simulate” what a diamond looks like, but are not actually diamonds.
 Synthetic diamonds, chemically and technically, are in fact diamonds.
 They were just pressed in a lab over a few months’ time or made in high tech microwave ovens, not naturally formed in the earth hundreds of millions of years ago.

-The cost-basis of colourless synthetic diamonds is still relatively high, coming close to 70% of the cost of mining and bringing natural diamonds to market.
+The cost-basis of colorless synthetic diamonds is still relatively high, coming close to 70% of the cost of mining and bringing natural diamonds to market.
 Fancy yellow colored diamonds can be made more cheaply than colorless diamonds, and they cost more than colorless diamonds – but there is less demand.
 There are also extreme controls exercised by labs and industry authorities regarding disclosure and promotions.
 This means synthetics must be marketed on distinctly different grading reports and loudly proclaimed as man-made-diamonds (MMDs) in a manner that a majority of consumers so-far appears to find off-putting.
-Market reviews by Bain Co and others have suggested that until lab grown diamonds can be produced for less than half the price of mined diamonds there will not be enough demand.
-However some people are attracted to the idea of man made diamonds as opposed to mined diamonds for environmental or other reasons.
+Market reviews by Bain Co and others have suggested that until lab-grown diamonds can be produced for less than half the price of mined diamonds there will not be enough demand.
+However, some people are attracted to the idea of man-made diamonds as opposed to mined diamonds for environmental or other reasons.